Tutorial

 end

-In the template I will just add a normal LiveView form that has a select-field with all the hard coded users as options.
+In the template I will just add a normal LiveView form that has a select field with all the hard coded users as options.

-<!-- lib/tutorial_web/live/page_live.html.leex -->
+<!-- lib/my_app_web/live/page_live.html.heex -->

 <section class="prose">

-<%= select f, :assignee, Enum.map(@users, &(&1.name)), class: "block w-full px-3 py-2 mt-1 bg-white border border-gray-300 rounded-md shadow-sm focus:outline-none focus:ring-indigo-500 focus:border-indigo-500 sm:text-sm" %>
+<select name="task[assignee]" class="block w-full px-3 py-2 mt-1 bg-white border border-gray-300 rounded-md shadow-sm focus:outline-none focus:ring-indigo-500 focus:border-indigo-500 sm:text-sm">

 </section>